AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Neural Architecture Search

 Not unexpectedly, the inevitable alignment of AutoML and NAS also brought BO methods into the fold.
-Auto-Net~\cite{mekl16} is a SMAC-based AutoML package released before the current upsurge in NAS interest.
-Although, in principle, it is capable of searching for fully-connected FFNs of arbitrary depth, its initial publication limited the number of layers to six for practical reasons.
-More recently, other groups of researchers from the same institution that published Auto-Net have criticised several prominent NAS methods, both RL-based~\cite{zole17} and GA-based~\cite{remo17}, for optimising ML-pipeline structure independently of ML-component hyperparameters~\cite{zekl18}.
-Emphasising that NAS and CASH should be solved simultaneously, Auto-PyTorch is an upgrade of Auto-Net that utilises BO-HB instead of SMAC, while also extending configuration search space to include modern deep-learning techniques and structures~\cite{mekl19}.
-The importance of combined hyperparameter and architecture search (HAS) has gained traction, with a recent publication of an `AutoHAS' approach likewise grappling with how to specify configuration space across all levels, albeit for a gradient descent strategy as opposed to BO~\cite{dota20}.
+Auto-Net~\citep{mekl16} is a SMAC-based AutoML package released before the current upsurge in NAS interest.
+Despite, in principle, being capable of searching for fully-connected FFNs of arbitrary depth, its initial publication limited the number of layers to six for practical reasons.
+More recently, other groups of researchers from the same institution that published Auto-Net have criticised several prominent NAS methods, both RL-based~\citep{zole17} and GA-based~\citep{remo17}, for optimising network structure independently of training-algorithm hyperparameters~\citep{zekl18}.
+Unfortunately for the AutoML community, this partition has now become widespread enough that, in AutoDL convention, the term `hyperparameters' often refers only to the latter, which leads to a confusingly fuzzy scope for HPO; technically, NAS is a form of HPO, but AutoDL separates the two.
+In light of this convention, a publication presenting an upgrade of Auto-Net argues that NAS and `HPO' should be solved simultaneously.
+The upgraded package, Auto-PyTorch, utilises BO-HB instead of SMAC, while also extending configuration search space to include modern deep-learning techniques and structures~\citep{mekl19}.
+Motivated by similar concerns, BO-HB has also been used in a combined hyperparameter and architecture search (HAS) when constructing an RL policy network for the design of ribonucleic acid (RNA) molecules~\citep{rust19}.
+Since then, the importance of HAS has increasingly gained traction, with the recent publication of an `AutoHAS' approach likewise grappling with how to specify configuration space across all levels, albeit for a gradient descent strategy as opposed to BO~\citep{dota20}.